seb2point0/ubuntu-server-setup/README.md

 # Bash setup script for Ubuntu servers
 [![Build Status](https://travis-ci.org/jasonheecs/ubuntu-server-setup.svg?branch=master)](https://travis-ci.org/jasonheecs/ubuntu-server-setup)

 This is a setup script to automate the setup and provisioning of Ubuntu servers.
-It does the following:
+It is a fork of [jasonheecs/ubuntu-server-setup](https://travis-ci.org/jasonheecs/ubuntu-server-setup.svg?branch=master) and does the following:
+* Allows for the installation of custom packages
+* Installs ZSH, [prezto](https://github.com/sorin-ionescu/prezto) and updates `/etc/skel` the default shell
 * Adds a new user account with sudo access
 * Adds a public ssh key for the new user account
 * Disables password authentication to the server
 * Deny root login to the server
+* Changes the SSH port
+* Hardens SSH server
 * Setup Uncomplicated Firewall
 * Create Swap file based on machine's installed memory
 * Setup the timezone for the server (Default to "Asia/Singapore")